Find out more about all of the skills that come together to help children develop speech, language and communication- The Building Blocks of Language!

 Helpline Opening Hours

 Playing is an important language learning activity.
-When you join your child’s play you can help to make this an even more effective way to improve attention, learn words and develop interaction skills.
+When you join your child's play, you can make this a good way to improve attention.
+This also helps them to learn words and develop interaction skills.
 To get the most out of play, it helps to follow your child’s interest rather than direct the activities yourself.

 Click here to access the Follow Your Child's Interest leaflet.

 Life is busy for everyone especially when you have toddlers or young children at home.
 Yet, waiting is a powerful way that we can help youngsters develop language skills.
 When children have few words, it’s tempting for adults to do all the talking.
-If your child is naturally passive or not so confident this may mean that they don’t get a chance to try out new skills and to interact fully in conversations.
+Some children are passive or not so confident.
+They may not get a chance to try out new skills and join in conversations like more confident children.

 Copying will motivate and encourage your child to interact with you.
-Copying also shows your child that you are interested in what they are doing, and might encourage them to imitate you back.
+Copying also shows your child that you notice what they are doing.
+Copying might also encourage them to imitate you back.

 We all know how important it is to practice when learning a new skill.
 Think about learning to drive or trying a new sport.
 Learning to communicate is the most complex skill that any of us learn.
 Children who are learning to talk need lots of help from you and lots of opportunities to practice.

-When your child is passive or is a less confident communicator, it is tempting to ask questions to get conversation going.
-This approach often has the opposite effect and can stop interaction altogether if children feel under pressure, don’t understand or don’t have the words to respond.
+If a child is a less confident communicator, we often ask questions to get conversation going.
+This approach often has the opposite effect.
+It can stop interaction altogether if they feel under pressure to answer.
+They may not understand or don’t have the words to respond.

 Click here to access the Describe Instead of Asking leaflet.